Magelang Regency: Geology

 The southwestern part of the regency (Salaman and southern Borobudur district) has breccia, andesite, dacites, tuffs, and agglomerate stones, which are part of the Old Andesite Formation.
 Rocks from volcanoes around the regency form the Magelang plain as fertile alluvial sediment soil.
 In the middle of the regency, the ground is made of sediment/alluvial soil, which is weathered from rocks.
 Meanwhile, the ground in the slopes and foothills of the mountains are from volcanic sediments.

 Climate

 Magelang Regency has an average temperature of 25.62 C, with humidity at 82%, and an average of 2589 mm rainfall per year.
 Magelang Regency also has an average of 121 rainy days/year and an average wind speed of 1.8 knots.

 Administrative districts

-Magelang Regency is divided into twenty-one districts (kecamatan), subdivided into 367 rural villages (desa), and five urban villages (kelurahan).
-The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
+Magelang Regency is divided into twenty-one districts (kecamatan).
+The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district – totalling 367 rural villages (desa) and five urban villages (kelurahan) -together with the district postcodes.

+Notes: (a) except the desa of Sidosari (with a postcode of 56126). (b) except the desa of Tegalarum (with a postcode of 56413). (c) including one kelurahan (the district administrative centre). (d) including 2 kelurahan (Mendut and Sawitan). (e) except the desa of Wonolelo (with a postcode of 56411). (f) including one kelurahan (Sumberrejo). (g) except the desa of Pandansari (with a postcode of 56414). (h) except the desa of Balerejo (with a postcode of 56411).

 Demographics

-Magelang Regency had a population of 1,299,859 at the 2020 Census, which is an increase of 55,301 since the 2015 census.
-The gender ratio in 2020 was 101.57 (males per 100 females).
+Magelang Regency had a population of 1,299,859 at the 2020 Census, which was an increase of 118,136 since the 2010 census.
+This rose to 1,341,447 in mid 2024.
+The gender ratio in mid 2024 was 101.086 (males per 100 females).